-There will be 4 exams and 2 cumulative exams and a cumulative final in this course.
+There will be 4 exams and 3 cumulative exams in this course.
 There may also be presentations, case analysis and experiential exercises.

 STUDENT RESPONSIBILITIES:

 STATEMENT ON PLAGIARISM AND CHEATING:

 Please refer to pages 47-50 of the College calendar regarding plagiarism, cheating and the resultant penalties.
 These are serious issues and will be dealt with severely.